 The entrance is marked by a wood an iron bar counter; on the opposite wall three small tables can move along the wall thanks to a sliding system.
 Provide places high stools for a quick snack.

-During the refurbishment, a wood ceiling Has Been revealed, as an exposed red brick wall Which marks the passage between the bar area and dining area.Wood an iron are the main materials used for the furniture, designed by DIDEA and realized by sicilian artisans.
+"A the red brick wall which marks the passage between the bar area and the dining area."
+"An iron is the main material used for the furniture" designed by DiDeA and realized by Sicilian artisans.

 The floor is paved with exagonal stoneware tiles; white vintage tiles behind the counter Ensure continuity with walls and Enhance black iron shelves.
 The shelves act also as support for a series of adjustable lamps.